mayurdalvi5/ICR-Flight-Delay-Weather-Disruptions/Week 7/week7.md

 # Blockers and Questions

   - **Problem statement/objective**
     - With the deadline for our first report approaching, we've been fine-tuning the objective for our study.
-We have a question about the specifics of our problem statement so that it's as accurate as possible.
+We have a question about the specifics of our problem statement so that it's clear which predictors we'll be using.

 ---